-We at ScienceSoft use our general newsfeed to announce social activity results (charity, sports competitions) and updates in the corporate discount program so that all employees see new perks.
-The homepage also hosts a Yammer part that supports employees’ informal communication.
+One more example is the intranet adopted at ScienceSoft.
+We use our general newsfeed to announce social activity results (charity, sports competitions) and updates in the corporate discount program so that all employees see new perks.
+The home page also hosts a Yammer part that supports employees’ informal communication.

 2. A separate social part of a SharePoint intranet allows putting all social activities on a single page.
 Entering a social part of their intranet, employees will be able to choose activities they look for, be they contests, communities, boards or media galleries.

 3. A fully fledged social-driven intranet can support corporate social initiatives.
 If you take a look at the best SharePoint intranets of 2012-2016 explored by Nielsen Norman Group, you will find several SharePoint intranet examples tailored to social activities only.
 One of the winning intranets offers its members a whole bunch of social features, including:

 - Social news and announcements created by employees.